logzio/logz-docs/_source/integrations/metrics-lights.md

   - shalper
 ---

 LightS is a web monitoring solution to check availability and load performance of your web site.
 This solution will be deployed on your AWS account.

-To learn which resources are deployed behind the scenes and to understand the architecture please go to our [repo](https://github.com/logzio/synthetic-monitoring/tree/master/aws)
+To learn more on which resources are deployed behind the scenes and to understand the architecture please go to our [repo](https://github.com/logzio/synthetic-monitoring/tree/master/aws)

 #### Configuration